Bicentric quadrilateral

 In Euclidean geometry, a bicentric quadrilateral is a convex quadrilateral that has both an incircle and a circumcircle.
-The radii and center of these circles are called inradius and circumradius, and incenter and circumcenter respectively.
+The radii and centers of these circles are called inradius and circumradius, and incenter and circumcenter respectively.
 From the definition it follows that bicentric quadrilaterals have all the properties of both tangential quadrilaterals and cyclic quadrilaterals.
 Other names for these quadrilaterals are chord-tangent quadrilateral and inscribed and circumscribed quadrilateral.
 It has also rarely been called a double circle quadrilateral and double scribed quadrilateral.

 If two circles, one within the other, are the incircle and the circumcircle of a bicentric quadrilateral, then every point on the circumcircle is the vertex of a bicentric quadrilateral having the same incircle and circumcircle.
 This is a special case of Poncelet's porism, which was proved by the French mathematician Jean-Victor Poncelet (1788–1867).

 Special cases

 Examples of bicentric quadrilaterals are squares, right kites, and isosceles tangential trapezoids.